Alberto Vargas: Life and career

 Vargas became famous in the 1940s as the creator of iconic World War II-era pin-ups for Esquire known as "Vargas Girls".
-Between 1940 and 1946 Vargas produced 180 paintings for the magazine.
+Between 1940 and 1946, Vargas produced 180 paintings for the magazine.
 The nose art of many American and Allied World War II aircraft was inspired and adapted from these Esquire pin-ups, as well as those of George Petty and other artists.

-In 2004 Hugh Hefner, the founder and editor-in-chief of Playboy who had previously worked for Esquire, wrote: "The U.S. Post Office attempted to put Esquire out of business in the 1940s by taking away its second-class mailing permit.
-The Feds objected, most especially, to the cartoons and the pin-up art of Alberto Vargas.
-Esquire prevailed in the case that went to the Supreme Court, but the magazine dropped the cartoons just to be on the safe side".
-A legal dispute with Esquire over the use of the name "Varga" resulted in a judgement against Vargas.
-He struggled financially until 1959 when Playboy began to use his work.
-Over the next 16 years he produced 152 paintings for the magazine.
-His career flourished and he had major exhibitions of his work all over the world.
+In 2004 Hugh Hefner, the founder and editor-in-chief of Playboy who had previously worked for Esquire, wrote:

+"The U.S. Post Office attempted to put Esquire out of business in the 1940s by taking away its second-class mailing permit.
+The Feds objected most of all to the cartoons and the pin-up art of Alberto Vargas.
+Esquire prevailed in the case that went to the Supreme Court, but the magazine dropped the cartoons just to be on the safe side."

+A legal dispute with Esquire over the use of the name "Varga" resulted in a judgment against Vargas.
+He struggled financially until 1959, when Playboy began using his work.
+Over the next 16 years, he produced 152 paintings for the magazine.
+His career flourished, and he had major exhibitions of his work all over the world.

-Vargas' artistic work, paintings, and color drawings, were periodically featured in issues of Playboy in the 1960s and 1970s.
+Vargas's artwork, paintings, and color drawings were periodically featured in issues of Playboy in the 1960s and 1970s.